sonofhypnos/dotfiles/README.md

 # dotfiles
 Welcome to my [dotfiles](https://wiki.archlinux.org/title/Dotfiles) 👋!
 I use [dotbot](https://github.com/anishathalye/dotbot) to manage the files.
+I'd discourage just forking this repo, because lots of things here are specific to my workflow.
+Don't shoot yourself in the foot!
+Feel free to copy what you like though.

 ## Overview
 The following files/folders might be of interest to you: